kroll-software/AudioDelossifier/README.md

 # Audio Delossifier
-Delossify compressed audio (mp3 and others)
+Delossify compressed audio (mp3 and others) with Python and Tensorflow.

 Copy your 32-bit floating point *.wav files to the /audio folder.
 Run audio_predict.py and find your delossified files in /audio/out